siamakn/temp_tutorial_16/docs/T16_3/T16_3_upload_raw_data_files.md

 ??? info "Key features of NOMAD **Uploads**"
     - **Creation:** Uploads are created and managed by users.
     - **Structure:** Uploads are associated to a user account and are listed in the *my uploads* page in the GUI.
-The serve as containers for multiple files and Entries, preserving their directory structure and metadata.
+They serve as containers for multiple files and Entries, preserving their directory structure and metadata.
     - **Organization:** Each upload can contain multiple files organized into directories.
     - **Sharing & Publishing:** Entries and files can only be shared, transferred, or published as complete uploads.